aang81a/my-it-support-portfolio/PROJECTS/07-ticketing-practice/01-spiceworks/workflow-efficiency/04-password-reset-request.md

 ## Screenshots

-### Canned Response Used
+### Canned Response and KB Reference

-Ticket showing the password reset request and the initial acknowledgement inserted as a reusable canned response.
+Ticket showing the password reset request, the initial acknowledgement inserted as a reusable canned response and the KB article reference.

 ![Password Reset Canned Response](../screenshots/19-password-reset-manual-canned-response.png)